When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Why paint goes bad and how to prevent it.

-That half-empty can of paint gathering dust on your garage shelf has probably been there for some time.
-When you eventually start a new project, it’s time to crack open the lid, but exactly how long does paint last?
-Is it still usable, or does paint expire?
+That half-empty can of paint gathering dust on your garage shelf has likely been there for a while.
+When you finally start a new project, you might be tempted to crack open the lid to save a few bucks, but does paint go bad?

 Key Takeaways